outerbounds/dynamic-card-examples/sparklines-progress/README.md

 ![](../images/rtcard-sparklines.gif)

-This example shows how you can use [Vega Lite](https://vega.github.io/vega-lite/) to create custom charts: In this case, sparklines that work as progress bars.
+This example shows how you can use Vega Lite to to create custom charts:
+In this case, sparklines that work as progress bars.
+See [the extensive documentation of Vega Lite](https://vega.github.io/vega-lite/examples/) for details about the specification.

 Note how the state of each chart is encapsulated in a `RandomSpark` class: This pattern can come in handy when you create more complex updating visualizations.